IBM-Cloud/ibm-cloud-cli-sdk/docs/plugin_developer_guide.md

 - Use lower case words and hyphen
 - Names should be at least 2 characters in length
 - Follow a “noun-verb” sequence
 - For commands that list objects, use the plural of the object name, e.g. `ibmcloud iam api-keys`.
-If a plural will not work, or it is already described in namespace, use `list`, such as `ibmcloud app list`.
+If a plural will not work, or it is already described in namespace, use `list`, such as `ibmcloud account list`.
 - For commands that retrieve the details of an object, use the object name, e.g. `ibmcloud iam api-key`.
-If it does not work, use `show`, e.g. `ibmcloud app show`
+If it does not work, use `show`, e.g. `ibmcloud account show`
 - Use common verbs such as add, create, bind, update, delete …
 - Use `remove` to remove an object from a collection or another object it associated with.
 Use `delete` to erase an object.